attila-lendvai/maru/README.md

 [2011](http://www.vpri.org/pdf/tr2011004_steps11.pdf),
 [2012](http://www.vpri.org/pdf/tr2012001_steps.pdf).

+#### This git repo

 This git repo is a conversion of Ian Piumarta's mercurial repo that was once available at http://piumarta.com/hg/maru/, whose contents are preserved in the branch called `piumarta`.
 The plan is to eventually revive most of the goodies available there in a more organized/approachable manner, and also pay attention to the bootstrapping issues.

-#### This git repo

 To the best of my knowledge this repo holds the latest published state of Ian's work (captured in the branch called `piumarta`).

+Ian published another mercurial repo somewhere halfway in the commit history, with only a few commits.
+I assume that it was meant to hold a "vanilla" version of Maru that can self-host, but is not tailored to accommodate the VPRI demos.
+I started out my work from this minimal repo, hence the divergence between the git branch histories.

-This repo has received, and will receive forced updates until I come up with a build setup that nicely facilitates bootstrapping (in both directions: growing and simplifying the language), and multiple, parallel paths of these bootstrapping branches of language development (except the `piumarta` branch).
+This repo has received, and will **receive forced** updates until I come up with a build setup that nicely facilitates bootstrapping (in both directions: growing and simplifying the language), and multiple, parallel paths of these bootstrapping branches of language development (except the `piumarta` branch).